Home » Italian Desserts » Italian Hot Chocolate

 • Place over low heat and allow the chocolate to melt stirring from time to time.

-• In a small bowl put the remaining ½ cup of milk and the cornflour (cornstarch).
-Stir to combine, ensuring all the lumps are dissolved and the mixture is smooth.
+• In a small bowl, put the remaining ½ cup of milk and the corn starch.
+Whisk to combine, ensuring all the lumps are dissolved and the mixture is smooth.

-• When the chocolate has melted remove the saucepan from the heat and stir in the milk/cornflour mixture.
-Be sure that the cornflour is still mixed through the milk as it has a tendency to settle to the bottom so give it a little stir before adding to the chocolate/milk mixture.
+• Remove the saucepan from the heat and stir in the corn starch mixture.
+Be sure that the corn starch is still mixed through the milk as it has a tendency to settle to the bottom so give it a little stir before adding to the chocolate milk mixture.

 • Return the saucepan to a low to medium heat and stir until the mixture thickens.
 Some bubbles will start to form around the edges and it will start to come to a simmer.
 However you don’t need to let it come to a boil it will thicken anyway.